seanorama/masterclass/security-advanced/extras/active-directory.md

       - Save as 'activedirectory.cer' (or whatever you like)
       - Open with Notepad -> Copy Contents
       - This is your public CA to be distributed to all of your client hosts.
+      - Reboot the Active Directory server for it to load the certificate.

 3. Generate a self-signed certificate however you like.
    - Many options for this.
 I prefer OpenSSL (run from wherever you like):